Edward L. Ginzton

 In parallel with the klystron work Professor Hansen developed the theory of the electron linear accelerator and proposed construction of a billion volt version, 220 feet in length, powered by 22 of the high power klystrons just mentioned.
 Hansen died before this project was started and it became Ginzton's responsibility to complete the work, which was done in 1952.
 Perhaps the greatest demonstration of usefulness of this accelerator was its use by Professor Robert Hofstadter in measuring the size and charge distribution of a number of nuclei - the work for which Hofstadter was awarded the 1961 Nobel Prize in Physics.

-Ginzton also used his technical and manual skills to pursue his hobbies.
-He enjoyed photography and restoration of Model A Ford automobiles.
-He was acive in Model A clubs and took great joy in a car of the vintage of his arrival in California, a 1929 Phaeton sedan.
+Ginzton also used his technical and manual skills to pursue hobbies, enjoying photography and restoring of Model A Ford automobiles.
+He was active in Model A clubs and took great joy in a car of the vintage of his arrival in California, a 1929 Phaeton sedan.
 As a photographer, Ginzton was a classicist, preferring black and white to color, and large-negative view cameras to 35 mm.
 His interest in photography dated to his childhood, when he prepared his own chemicals and even coated his own photographic printing paper.
-His interest gained impetus during the New York years when his wife presented him with a course of photographic study with the great Ansel Adams.
+His interest gained impetus during years he spent in New York when his wife presented him with a course of photographic study with the great Ansel Adams.

 Ginzton and his wife, Artemas, had four children, two daughters and two sons.
-Ginzton passed away on 13 August 1998 in Stanford, California at the age of 82.
+He passed away on 13 August 1998 in Stanford, California at the age of 82.